Scripps College Logo

 Lower Division Curriculum

-The Department offers a placement test in order to determine the student’s level.
-Students who have never studied Spanish must enroll in Spanish 1.
+The department offers a placement test in order to determine the student’s level.
+Students who have never studied Spanish must enroll in SPAN 1.

-Spanish 1, 22, and 33 teach students the fundamentals of the Spanish language through the development of reading, writing, speaking, and listening skills.
-One more course leads to the mastering of the language: Spanish 44, Advanced Spanish, Readings in Literature and Civilization.
+SPAN 1, 22, and 33 teach students the fundamentals of the Spanish language through the development of reading, writing, speaking, and listening skills.
+One more course leads to the mastering of the language: SPAN 44, Advanced Spanish, Readings in Literature and Civilization.

 Spanish for Bilinguals

-Those students who can understand and speak Spanish because they belong to a Spanish-speaking family, or because they have been exposed to a situation where they acquired a practical use of Spanish, but who lack formal instruction in the language, are encouraged to take Spanish for Bilinguals (Spanish 65).
+If you can understand and speak Spanish because you belong to a Spanish-speaking family, or because you have acquired a practical use of Spanish but lack formal instruction in the language, we encourage you to take Spanish for Bilinguals (SPAN 65).
 This course offers students an intensive overview of grammar.
-Students will learn effective written and oral expression, and will read and discuss selected texts dealing with Latin American and Chicano/a topics and problems.
+You’ll learn effective written and oral expression and will read and discuss selected texts dealing with Latin American and Chicanx topics and problems.

 Study abroad is required to complete the major.
-Students may choose programs in Spain (Madrid, Seville, Granada) and Latin America (in countries such as Ecuador, Argentina, Chile, Costa Rica, Mexico.)
-On campus students have the opportunity to live in the Spanish Corridor, which is directed by the Spanish Language Resident.
+You may choose programs in Spain (Madrid, Seville, Granada) and Latin America (Ecuador, Argentina, Chile, Costa Rica, Mexico, etc.) On-campus students have the opportunity to live in the Spanish Corridor, which is directed by the Spanish Language Resident.

-After four semesters of college Spanish, Scripps students may choose to study in a Spanish-speaking country for either a semester or a year.
-Most students study in Spain, Argentina, Chile, Costa Rica, Ecuador, Cuba.
-You can discuss study abroad options with any professor in the department or with Neva Barker, the Director of Study Abroad and Global Education (SAGE).
+After four semesters of college Spanish, you may choose to study in a Spanish-speaking country for either a semester or a year.
+Most students study in Spain, Argentina, Chile, Costa Rica, Ecuador, or Cuba.
+You can discuss study abroad options with any professor in the department or with Neva Barker, director of Study Abroad and Global Education (SAGE).

 Sigma Delta Pi